 #63-528Ultra Polishing PadsI have introduced dozens of people to this little wonder item.
 The ultra polishing pads are great on all types of raw metal.
 There is a micro abrasive imbedded in the foam, and they work even after they are black all over.
 The multi-pack and reasonable price allow you to include one with each customer purchase as a bonus, too.

 #69-275-xx Wubbers full size jewelry pliers (-02, -03, -09, -31)Wubbers full size pliers are so comfortable to work with.
-The longer handles don't strike the flesh part of my palm and cause my hand to hurt, plus the polished jaws are great for preventing damage to your wire.
-Editor's Note: Rita cheated here!
-She listed 4 items but counted it as one item. =)
+The longer handles don't strike the fleshy part of my palm and cause my hand to hurt, plus the polished jaws are great for preventing damage to your wire.

 #65-507 Heavy Duty Flush CutterDon't ruin your other cutters.
 Get a pair of these, and use them for memory wire, and heavy gauges of other wire styles.

 #69-380 Xuron Tapered CutterThis cutter works great for trimming the ends of wrapped wire loops.
 It gets in where you need and doesn't leave a sharp end.

 #69-245-44 Spiral Metal StampI love spirals.
 I picked the spiral metal stamp, as a favorite item, because it works as a design element or a background texture.
 Check out lots of great spiral charms, too!

 #69-385 Stubby Brass HammerThe stubby hammer is my go-to for metal stamping.
 I feel that I have better control of where I am hitting, and the brass will keep your stamps from becoming damaged.
 Try this out for yourself.